rudihorn/drm-vc4-grabber/README.md

-# DRM VC4 capture
+# DRM VC4 screen grabber

-This is an experimental attempt to capture a screenshot from a Rapberry pi that is rendering using the [Direct Rendering Manager](https://en.wikipedia.org/wiki/Direct_Rendering_Manager).
+This is an experimental attempt to capture a screenshot from a Raspberry Pi (also working on rpi 4) that is rendering using the [Direct Rendering Manager](https://en.wikipedia.org/wiki/Direct_Rendering_Manager).
 It currently works by opening the default card adapter, looping through all the planes and finding the underlying framebuffers.
 Using the framebuffer it is possible to